FNNDSC/pl-unirep_analysis/README.rst

         [--dimension <modelDimension>]
         By default, the <modelDimension> is 64.
-However, the value can be changed to 1900 (full) or 256 and the corresponding weights files will be downloaded AWS for you.
+However, the value can be changed to 1900 (full) or 256 and the corresponding weights files (present inside the container) will be used.

         [--batch_size <batchSize>]
         This represents the batch size of the babbler.
 Default value is 12.

+        [--learning_rate <learningRate>]
+        This represents the learning rate of the trainig model.
+Default value is 0.001

         [--inputFile <inputFileToProcess>]
         The name of the ``.txt`` file that contains your amino acid sequences.